 Gladstone’s, Carousel District

 Founded in Malibu, California, in 1972, this historic SoCal eatery will replace the longstanding Edgewater Grill and will be the first-ever Gladstone’s in San Diego.
 According to the Port of San Diego, the 9,684-sqft restaurant will feature a wrap-around patio, and its menu will focus on classic seafood dishes.
+This project has also been plagued by delays, but construction is expected to start in summer 2025.

 Check out this full list + map of where to shop and eat right now at Seaport Village.